-Note: The phone system can be programmed to store up to 1000 phone numbers ONLY when using sections 3.2.8 - 3.2.13 (7-Digit Phoner numbers and area codes) programming, but this requires more programming for each phone number used, setting up individual area code reference numbers etc. and is not recommended.
+1802 Note: The 1802 can be programmed to store up to 1000 phone numbers ONLY when using sections 3.2.8 - 3.2.13 (7-Digit Phoner numbers and area codes) programming, but this requires more programming for each phone number used, setting up individual area code reference numbers etc. and is not recommended.